 - Highlight the skills required to deliver, influence and perform as a successful leader

 A range of inspirational leaders will each step into the spotlight to share their personal success stories with delegates.
 This will be followed by a Leaders networking lunch to ensure those value connections are made.

-Introducing our confirmed speakers…
+Introducing our speakers…